AP-CSA-JAVA/CSA_JAVA-Course/source/Chapter_1/Unit3.md

 - Create your own `equals` method for a class
 - Practice `if` statements and coding skills

-<span style="color:green">You may recall that the String class is included in the Java language.</span> When you create a String object from its class, the object is a reference variable.
+<div style="background-color: #FFFF00">You may recall that the String class is included in the Java language.</div> When you create a String object from its class, the object is a reference variable.
 For example, the following declarations create two String reference variables.

 `String s1 = null;`
 `String s2 = new String("HELLO");`